2018 USC Summit

 Creating and sharing tools to help our community in the fight against homelessness

 - USC will harness the talents of every school, including our deans, faculty, students, and staff, to encourage collaboration, coordination, and education that raises the quality of life, access to shelter, and the promise of a home to those who struggle today on the streets of Los Angeles County.

 - We will create high-visibility projects and build a multidisciplinary pipeline of faculty, professionals, and students who will work in this area, provide state-of-the-art interventions, and conduct research that can guide public and private resources to strategies and innovative solutions.

 - In the last year, USC began to share resources and expertise through partnerships with local government, foundations, and non-profit organizations to reduce homelessness.
-Click here for details.
+View the 2017 Action Items page.

 Deans’ Steering Committee on Eliminating Homelessness

 - Marilyn Flynn (Lead), Dean of the USC Suzanne Dworak-Peck School of Social Work